Understanding Ruby and Rails: Serializing Ruby objects with JSON

 ActiveSupport::JSON vs JSON

 At the beginning of the article, I said ActiveSupport::JSON is something more than a mere JSON wrapper.
-Now it's the time to explain that statement.
+Now it's time to explain that statement.

 While the JSON library now ships with a number of prepackaged definitions, by default it doesn't support most of the standard Ruby objects.
-Also it doesn't support the serialization of ActiveRecord objects and, working with Rails projects and database records, this might be a huge limitation.
+Also, it doesn't support the serialization of ActiveRecord objects and, working with Rails projects and database records, this might be a huge limitation.

 As of ActiveSupport 2.3.5, the following classes are supported: String, Symbol, Date, Time, DateTime, Enumerable, Array, Hash, FalseClass, TrueClass, NilClass, Numeric, Float, Integer, Regexp, and Object.
 You can find them in the lib/active_support/json/encoders folder.
 The ActiveRecord serialization/deserialization strategy is defined in the ActiveRecord library in lib/active_record/serializers/json_serializer.rb: